bixb922/freezefs/README.md

 The code is MicroPython/Python only, no C/C++ code.
 There are no processor or board specific dependencies.

-#  Changes fron version 1
+#  Changes since version 1
 Version number 2.
 If you are using version 1, please regenerate the output .py files with the new version of freezefs as they are incompatible.

 Added --compress and --overwrite switches.
 Drivers for extracting and mounting are now included in the compressed file, no need to install drivers. freezefs is now pip installable.